majorbriggs/python_training/training_docs/gotchas.rst

 What are mutable and immutable objects
 +++++++++++++++++++++++++++++++++++++++++++

-Mutable objects in Python are the ones that can be changed "in place", without assigning it to a new objects.
+Mutable objects in Python are the ones that can be changed "in place", so that the a method called on the object acts **on the object itself**, and does not return a new object.
 For example, you can use ``some_list.append('new_element')`` to add a new element to ``some_list``, the method does not return a new list, but changes the original object referenced by ``some_list``.

-Immutable:
+Immutable types:
     - Numeric types: int, float, complex
     - string
     - tuple
     - frozen set
     - bytes

-Mutable:
+Mutable type:
     - list
     - dict
     - set
     - byte array

+Consider the following examples:

 .. code-block:: python